FixTheCode/cdr-processing/README.md

 ## gencdr.py

 This creates a user specified number of random call detail records.
 A small number of records are created for a single calling phone with random geographic coordinates to simulate caller movement.
 This is based on a provided latitude and longitude with each subsequent record randomised to be located within a five-mile radius of the previous record.
+If a GeoJSON file is provided that represent a geographic boundary the random locations will be constrained to be within that boundary.
+A set of GeoJSON files representing different countries are filed under the data folder.

 The header row would be:
 ```